LMFDB/lmfdb/Postgres_FAQ.md

    `lookup` method, typically the `label` column if there is one.
    You should provide a default sort order if your table will be the primary table behind a section of the website (auxiliary tables may not need a sort order).
-You also need to proved a short description of the table, which will be shown in the banner when its contents are viewed on the database section of the website, as well as short descriptions of each of its columns which will be shown when users view the schema for the table in the database section (these will be used to populate knowls that can then be edited by you or anyone with an LMFDB account can edit, they don't need to be perfect).
+You also need to provide a short description of the table, which will be shown in the banner when its contents are viewed on the database section of the website, as well as short descriptions of each of its columns which will be shown when users view the schema for the table in the database section (these will be used to populate knowls that can then be edited by you or anyone with an LMFDB account can edit, they don't need to be perfect).

    You can also give columns for an extra table (see the question two prior), using the same format as the second argument.
 Finally, you can specify the order of columns, which will be used by the `copy_from` and `copy_to`